-3.3.
-Wetlands and Lakes
+3.3 Wetlands and Lakes

 Wetlands and Lakes 3.3.1.
 Buffer wetlands with a minimum of 25 feet of non-fertilized vegetation or consistent with ERP buffers when they are established by permit.
 3.3.2.
 Buffer impaired waterbodies located within adopted BMAP areas with a minimum of 50 feet of non-fertilized vegetation or consistent with ERP buffers when they are established by permit.
 3.3.3.
 If fencing through wetlands, keep cleared areas for fencing no wider than 25 feet.
+3.3.4.
+Consider grazing schedules using NRCS CPS Prescribed Grazing (Code 528) for guidance.
+3.3.5.
+Remove cattle from flooded areas until flooding subsides, when practical.

 Guidance: Florida wetlands generally include swamps, marshes, bayheads, bogs, cypress domes and strands, sloughs, wet prairies, riverine swamps, hydric seepage slopes, tidal marshes, mangrove swamps, and other similar areas.
 Use an NRCS county soil survey map to help identify the locations of wetlands, hydric soils, or frequently flooded areas.
-If you do not have an ERP (which requires a wetlands delineation map) seek technical assistance from the applicable WMD to determine if there are wetlands on the sod operation.
-Chapter 62-340, F.A.C., provides the methodology that state and local governments in Florida use to determine the boundaries between wetlands and other surface waters.
+If you do not have an ERP, (which requires a wetlands delineation map), seek technical assistance from the applicable WMD to determine if there are wetlands on the property.
+Rule Chapter 62-340, F.A.C., provides the methodology that state and local governments in Florida use to determine the boundaries between wetlands and uplands and other surface waters.

 Under certain conditions, enhancement or restoration of wetlands may be a BMP-eligible cost share practice or project to control N and P. For example, nutrient retention in wetland soils and in biomass can be an effective BMP to prevent loss of N and P offsite.
 If considering this approach, your local FDACS, NRCS, or WMD representatives can provide assistance and possible financial support.
 Do not dredge or fill in wetlands unless you are issued a permit or are determined to be exempt.
 It is important to consult with FDACS, the local WMD, and the NRCS prior to conducting activities in or near wetlands to ensure compliance with any permitting requirements or NRCS program eligibility requirements.
-Wetlands and lakes benefit from non-fertilized vegetated buffers.
-Fencing may also help protect or restore wetlands and lakes in some areas.